 Organizations should make changes to both their privacy and business practices as soon as possible.
 Otherwise, you may expose yourself to the risk of falling behind the curve and even getting in trouble for not implementing the proper policy changes.

 Read on to learn more about the CPRA, how it may affect your organization, and how you can comply with it.
+You can also read our full comparison of the CCPA vs. CPRA.

-What is the CPRA?
+What Is the CPRA?

 The CPRA, which stands for California Privacy Rights Act, is an amended version of the CCPA that will make many changes to it.